SBI landfill

 The smell can be worse at night or in the morning when the air is still.
 This is because landfill gases are heavier than air, which means they tend to collect close to the ground.
 Winter can also make the smell seem stronger because cold, damp weather keeps the odour close to the ground.

-The smell can improve when it's windier.
+The smell can reduce when it's windier.

 Gases have been detected at low levels and are unlikely to cause long-term harm.
 Get more health information